sgoudie/howdy/README.md

 ### Initial MVP Functionality
 - Text a number with a keyword to your email.
-- Emails and numbers are added to ConvertKit.
+- Emails and numbers are added to Kit (ConvertKit).
 - The subscriber is tagged with a custom tag that can be used for incentives.

 ---